The Nashville Symphony inspires and engages a diverse and growing community with extraordinary live orchestral music experiences.

 The Nashville Symphony's beginnings can be traced to 1945, when World War II veteran and Nashville native Walter Sharp returned home intent on establishing a new symphony orchestra for Middle Tennessee.
 With the assistance of a small number of fellow music lovers, he convinced community leaders of this need and the Nashville Symphony was founded.

 From 1983 until his death in early 2005, the Nashville Symphony flourished under the dynamic leadership of Music Director and Principal Conductor Kenneth Schermerhorn.
-A noted conductor, composer and music educator, Maestro Schermerhorn led the ensemble to new levels of artistic achievement, while nurturing the tradition of excellence that has characterized the symphony since its inception.
-Under his leadership, the orchestra performed a critically acclaimed debut concert at Carnegie Hall and undertook a sold-out East Coast tour in 2000, and it embarked on fruitful partnership with the Naxos label that has, to date, yielded 20 critically acclaimed recordings.
+A noted conductor, composer and music educator, Maestro Schermerhorn led the ensemble to new levels of artistic achievement while nurturing the tradition of excellence that has characterized the symphony since its inception.
+Under his leadership, the orchestra performed a critically acclaimed debut concert at Carnegie Hall and undertook a sold-out East Coast tour in 2000, and it embarked on a fruitful partnership with the Naxos label that has, to date, yielded some 40 critically acclaimed recordings.

 In 2003, the Nashville Symphony broke ground on the $123.5 million Schermerhorn Symphony Center, the orchestra's new home, which opened on September 9, 2006.
 This cultural center in downtown Nashville has attracted global attention for its acoustical excellence and distinctive neo-Classical architecture, and its opening marked the beginning of an exciting new chapter in the history of the Nashville Symphony.
 While the orchestra conducted a search for a new music director to succeed Maestro Schermerhorn, renowned conductor Leonard Slatkin assumed the post of Music Advisor.
 Under his guidance, the orchestra earned three GRAMMY® Awards for its recording of Joan Tower's Made in America in 2007 and produced an internationally syndicated radio program, American Encores.

 With the arrival of current Music Director Giancarlo Guerrero in 2008, the Nashville Symphony has continued its spectacular rise to prominence with an active schedule of recordings, commissions and world premieres.
-Since the beginning of its partnership with Naxos in 2000, the orchestra's recordings have received a total of 11 GRAMMY® Awards out of 20 nominations.
+Since the beginning of its partnership with Naxos in 2000, the orchestra's recordings have received a total of 14 GRAMMY® Awards out of 27 nominations.